-With Clio’s massive capital raise ($333M), it made me think I could be successful staying in Vancouver.
-Prior to this, I always felt I needed to move to Toronto or New York, or I would never achieve much with my online law firm.
-As soon as I heard the news that Clio had completed the largest growth equity raise in Canadian History, and that it was in the legal industry, I booked my flight for the 2019 Clio Conference in San Diego, which happened last week.
+Clio’s massive capital raise ($333M) made me think I could be successful in staying in Vancouver.
+Prior to this, I always felt I needed to move to Toronto or New York, or I would never achieve much with my company.
+As soon as I heard the news that Clio had completed the largest growth equity raise in Canadian History and that it was in the legal industry, I booked my flight for the 2019 Clio Conference in San Diego, which happened last week.

 Clio is one of the most successful companies coming out of Vancouver, in my opinion, right behind Lululemon.
 I managed to pull some strings and speak to the Clio CEO, Jack Newton, at the conference.

 It’s very hard to raise money in the legal industry, as most investors don’t see lawyers as attractive business partners.
-Most lawyers are risk adverse, and therefore cannot innovate.
+Most lawyers are risk-averse and therefore cannot innovate.
 Most people only use lawyers when things go wrong.
 But the large investment in Clio has shown venture capital that a market in legal investment does exist.

-In the United Kingdom, law firm’s such as Knights and Keystone Law have been raising capital from non-lawyer investors for a long time.
-And they have grown to multi hundred million-dollar valuations.
+In the United Kingdom, law firms such as Knights and Keystone Law have been raising capital from non-lawyer investors for a long time.
+And they have grown to multi hundred-million-dollar valuations.
 In Canada, as always, it seems we are waiting to see how it goes in before other countries before we act.
-Canadians, just like lawyers, are way too risk adverse and should be opportunity seekers instead of risk spotters.
+Canadians, just like lawyers, are way too risk-averse and should be opportunity seekers instead of risk spotters.

 If you want to learn more about legal innovation, go see our videos.